calvinhp/2021_7CTOs_BuildingOurCloudCommunityTheDaVinciWay/slides.md

 ::: notes
 - Mobile phone user penetration worldwide is expected to reach 63,4% in 2019
+- Almost half the population of the planet has a Smart Phone
 - Desktop internet usage is falling & mobile internet usage is rising
-- Consumers downloaded 178 billion apps in 2017—and that number is climbing
+- Consumers downloaded 218 billion apps in 2020—and that number is climbing
 :::

 # Speed of data transfer {.semi-filtered data-background-image="images/data_transfer.jpg"}